-The congregation at the Sunday Mass is averaging around 28, and 9 for mid-week.
+The congregation at the Sunday Mass is averaging around 28, and 7 for mid-week.
 We have a fortnightly Sunday School, where the children join the Sunday Mass at the Offertory.

-Fig 8 opposite shows the children lighting the Advent candles (2023).
+Fig 8 opposite shows the children lighting the Advent candles (2024).

-Until the start of the interregnum in September 2023, we enjoyed a Mass four days per week, plus Holy Days, Solemn Sung Mass on Sunday mornings and Vespers with Benediction on Sunday evenings.
+Until the start of the interregnum in September 2023, we enjoyed a Mass four days per week, including a Saturday Vigil

+Mass, Solemn Sung Mass on Sunday mornings and Vespers with Benediction on Sunday evenings plus Mass on Holy Days.